tc39/source-map/proposals/debug-id.md

 * `DebugIdFirstTwo`: the first two characters in lowercase of the hexadecimal Debug ID
 * `DebugIdRest`: the remaining characters in lowercase of the hexadecimal Debug ID without dashes

+Note that debuginfod usually does not use extensions on the path lookup syntax so the more natural filenames woudl just be `source` and `sourcemap`.

 ## Appendix C: Emulating Debug IDs